judahsullivan/nvim/README.md

-# PLEASE MAKE SURE TO READ THE DOCUMENTATION SO YOU KNOW WHAT YOU ARE USING!
+## PLEASE MAKE SURE TO READ THE DOCUMENTATION SO YOU KNOW WHAT YOU ARE USING!
-# Also please backup your current config
+## Also please backup your current config
-# Please ensure you have Tmux installed on your machine.
+## Please ensure you have Tmux installed on your machine.

 ## Heres How to Install and Use.
 Make sure you have the prereq:

-1.Neovim V 0.8.0
+- Neovim V 0.8.0
-2.NodeJS
+- NodeJS
-3.Git
+- Git
-4.Gcc, make, cmake, cc, clang, zig.(you can get these through Brew.)
+- Gcc, make, cmake, cc, clang, zig.(you can get these through Brew.)
-5.Tmux
+- Tmux
-6.Packer.
+- Packer.

 ## Steps for Linux